As an Amazon Associate I earn from qualifying purchases.

 Step 2: Reduce to a simmer for 15 minutes (longer for more intense flavor).
 Add the tea bags off-heat and steep for 5 minutes (8 minutes maximum).
 Strain the spiced chai tea concentrate to remove ‘solids,’ then store in an airtight jar.

-Optionally, go a step further and bloom the spices in the dry pan for 40-60 seconds, stirring constantly, until fragrant.
+Optionally, go a step further and bloom the spices in the dry pan over med-low heat for 40-60 seconds, stirring constantly, until fragrant.

 FAQs

 Absolutely!
-You can adjust or omit it entirely.
+You can substitute or omit it entirely.
 Just note, the shelf life may be reduced, as sugar is a natural preservative.

 I don’t recommend it, as they won’t strain easily (aka gritty concentrate).
 Just 1 is fine, though.